 Hospitality industry raises concerns over requisitioning of hotels as COVID-19 facilities

-On its part, IHCL in a statement said that while it would continue to cooperate with governments in their efforts during these times, its Taj Mahal hotel is in the midst of a renovation and is uninhabitable, especially for patients and doctors.
+An IHCL spokesperson said that while it would continue to cooperate with governments in their efforts during these times, its Taj Mahal hotel is in the midst of a renovation and is uninhabitable, especially for patients and doctors.
 "IHCL has been at the forefront of helping fight this pandemic.
 The company has extended all support to various states across the country including hosting doctors, medical fraternity and providing over 2 million meals till date.
-A number of our hotels are being used for quarantine facilities," a IHCL spokesperson said in a statement.
+A number of our hotels are being used for quarantine facilities," the spokesperson said in a statement.

+In the case of Taj Mahal Delhi, the hotel is in the midst of a major renovation, which commenced much before lockdown started, and is uninhabitable, the spokesperson added.
+"We will continue to cooperate with the government in their efforts during these challenging times," he added.

 On Tuesday's development, CII National Committee on Tourism & Hospitality Advisor Dipak Haksar said, "We are at a loss to understand how a hotel under renovation with rooms that are not habitable including access to public areas will be used by patients and doctors".
 The criteria to attach a hotel that is undergoing renovation is baffling to say the least, he added.

 On Delhi High Court's order for hotels to operate as COVID-19 care units, CII said that while it respects the court's decision, it believes that conversion of hotels is not the best solution.
-Converting large spaces like stadiums as temporary hospitals/COVID facilities with pooled resources is the best solution to handle this, it added.
+Converting large spaces like stadiums as temporary hospitals/COVID facilities with pooled resources is the best solution to handle this, the industry body said.

 The CII's Committee on Tourism and Hospitality also said that GST on hotel rooms needs to be waived off for hotels notified as extended hospitals, as rooms are occupied by patients for health care.
 It also pointed out that the tariff fixed for rooms, at Rs 5,000 including all meals and applicable taxes, is very low and shall result in additional losses.